 - Permitting families of children with disabilities to establish tax-exempt savings accounts (ABLE accounts) that can be used for maintaining health, quality of life, and peace of mind

-- Allowing DNA testing for those arrested for felonies which helps solve crimes and exonerates innocent people
+- Allowing DNA testing for those arrested for felonies which helps to solve crimes and exonerate innocent people

 - Returning excess funds from the State Board of Accounts Reserve back to the counties, enabling many local projects to be funded